 Bill Would Require Public Information About Transfers

-A bill introduced by U.S. Rep. Joaquin Castro, a Democrat, would require colleges to release more information about transfer policies, The Texas Tribune reported.
+A bill introduced by U.S. Representative Joaquin Castro, a Texas Democrat, would require colleges to release more information about transfer policies, The Texas Tribune reported.

 Castro said the bill would help students “save valuable time and money” as they pursue degrees.